EquityTeam Gold Logo Silver Text

 Understand Repairs vs. Improvements

-Improvements, on the other hand, add value or extend the property’s useful life, such as replacing the roof or remodeling the property.
+Improvements, on the other hand, add value or extend the rental property’s useful life, such as replacing the roof or remodeling the property.
 These must be depreciated over several years instead of being deducted all at once.
-Correctly categorizing these expenses can help avoid IRS scrutiny and ensure accurate reporting.
+Correctly categorizing these operating expenses can help avoid IRS scrutiny and ensure accurate reporting.

 A Contractor Touching Up Paint On A Wall